What are gallstones?

-- Pain that may be caused by gallstones (continuous moderate to severe pain in the upper right abdomen) along with a fever of 100.4°F (38°C) or higher and chills that are clearly not caused by stomach flu or any other reason.
+- Pain that may be caused by gallstones (continuous moderate to severe pain in the upper right abdomen) along with a fever and chills that are clearly not caused by a stomach infection or any other reason.

 - Pain in the upper midsection or upper right abdomen, along with a yellow tint to your skin and the white part of your eyes, dark yellow-brown urine, or light-colored stools.